 This happens with the default versions of the Jira Workflow Designer Plugin shipped with each version of Jira.
 It might be possible to fix these incompatibilities by upgrading one or both instances to the same version of the Jira Workflow Designer Plugin, but we have not tested that yet.

 Jira users that click on the "View workflow" link (see next image) will also correctly see the new layout:

-Workflow extensions defined in other plugins could not load correctly, if their XML descriptor (as obtained with Jira export workflow to XML function) references internal IDs of entities like custom fields, groups, roles, etc. and those IDs are different in the origin and target instances.
+Workflow extensions defined in other apps could not load correctly, if their XML descriptor (as obtained with Jira export workflow to XML function) references internal IDs of entities like custom fields, groups, roles, etc. and those IDs are different in the origin and target instances.
 The recommended workaround in these cases is either:

 Additionally, a special reminder will be shown above the load trace, telling the user that assigning manually the new workflow scheme to the project is a pending task.
 This reminder includes a link that will open (in a new browser window) the Jira page where the user can map required statuses and click to finish assigning the new scheme.

 The usual strategy of halting the export with an error message if a missing reference is found is not always convenient with gadgets in dashboards.
 Many dashboards have been created by normal Jira users and it would be too much of a burden on the Jira admin having to fix references in all of these before being able to export dashboards successfully.
 The solution since v1.5.1 is the following:

 If you try to export a project with an old version of Jira Agile, you will get the warning from the image below.